CLOVIS-AI/Pedestal/README.md

-# Pedestal • Software architecture utilities
+# Pedestal • Librairies for performant multiplatform apps

-OpenSavvy Pedestal is a collection of open source utilities for unified software architecture, aiming to solve common problems in a simple and elegant way with Kotlin.
+OpenSavvy Pedestal is a collection of open source utilities for unified software architecture, aiming to solve common problems in a simple and elegant way with Kotlin Multiplatform.
 In particular, Pedestal focuses on fullstack development.

+The rendered documentation for the latest released version is [available here](https://opensavvy.gitlab.io/pedestal/documentation/).
+The release notes and changelogs are [available here](https://gitlab.com/opensavvy/pedestal/-/releases) or as Git tags.

+> This project is currently in beta status.
+> We already use it in production, but the API surface is still subject to changes.

 This project contains the following modules:

 - [Pedestal Logger](logger/README.md) is a simple logger implementation for multiplatform projects.
-- [Pedestal State](state/README.md) is a state management library based on KotlinX.Coroutines to represent values that change over time.
+- [Pedestal State](state/README.md) is a state management library based on KotlinX.Coroutines and Arrow to represent values that change over time, domain failures, and progression of long-running tasks.
 - [Pedestal Cache](cache/README.md) is a collection of cache implementations for Pedestal State which helps with reducing network traffic on the entire stack.
 - [Pedestal Backbone](backbone/README.md) helps with exposing multiple implementations of the same API transparently, facilitating architectural modifications with automatic caching and state management for performant reactive applications.
 - [Pedestal Spine](spine/README.md) declares typesafe Kotlin API endpoints that can be easily used from any web server or client.